La Carmina

 La Carmina is a Canadian blogger, author, journalist, and TV host.
 She specializes in Goth and Harajuku fashion and Japanese popular culture.
-She has been described by Qantas as "one of the best-known names in the blogging world, having authored three books and hosting travel segments for international television networks."
+Qantas called her "one of the best-known names in the blogging world, having authored three books and hosting travel segments for international television networks."
 She also appeared in one of the segments on the Tokyo episode of Bizarre Foods on Travel Channel.

 Early years

 La Carmina was born and raised in Vancouver, British Columbia, Canada.
 Her parents are from Hong Kong.
 She attended Columbia University and then proceeded to Yale Law School, graduating with a JD.

 Career

 Fashion and travel blogging

 In September 2007, she began her La Carmina blog about alternative and Gothic fashion, travel and subcultures in Japan and worldwide.

 She is a professional blogger, and her blog has been quoted in Boing Boing, Women's Wear Daily, and the New York Times.
 It won Auxiliary Magazine's Best Blog of 2016 award.